Lil Wayne looks to put the rap game six feet under with the release of “Funeral.“

 24. WAYNE’S WORLD (3/5)

-After Kobe passed last week, there was so much ‘Mamba Mentality’ talk.
-If you ask me, when it comes to rap, Wayne is a prime example of someone who has a ‘Mamba Mentality.’
-As the years have gone by, he’s found a way to remain relevant by understanding how to adjust his style to the ever-so-changing hip-hop game (Sorta how Kobe adjusted his style of play to the new-school NBA), while remaining this dude that wants to kill every track he’s featured on.
-In Funeral, s**t doesn’t change, as, throughout the album, he comes across like an idiosyncratic rapper that whips beats, rebels against rules, and lives in the moment.
+Since Kobe Bryant passed last week, there has been so much ‘Mamba Mentality’ talk going on around the world.
+If you ask me, when it comes to rapping, Wayne is a prime example of someone who has the ‘Mamba Mentality.’
+As the years have gone by, he’s found a way to remain relevant by understanding how to adjust his style to the ever-so-changing hip-hop game (Sorta how Kobe adjusted his style of play to the new-school NBA).
+On Funeral, s**t doesn’t change, as, throughout the album, Wayne comes across like an idiosyncratic rapper that whips beats, rebels against rules, and lives in the moment.
 He also comes across like a rapper that finds it way too easy to flow on beats, play martian, create punchlines, and dabble in wordplay.

 The features on Funeral are really f**king good!
-I thought every rapper on the album tried to pay homage to Lil Wayne by giving him verses that were tougher than Charles Oakley.
-Additionally, I thought the singers on the album did their best to get muthaf**kers to cry on the tracks they were featured on.
+I thought every rapper on the album tried to pay homage to Lil Wayne by giving him verses that are tougher than Charles Oakley.
+Additionally, I think the singers on the album do their best to get muthaf**kers to cry on the tracks they were featured on.
 All in all, everyone involved in the making of Funeral made sure you felt something when you listened to the album.

-Here’s the thing: Wayne talks about meaningless s**t when he raps, but he does have this uncanny ability to make meaningless s**t sound entertaining (There are so many entertaining useless tracks on Funeral).
-When it’s all said and done, though, the only knock on Lil Wayne’s career will be that he doesn’t have enough songs like “Tie My Hands,” “Earthquake,” “Get Over,” or even “Trust Nobody” on his catalog.
+Here’s the thing: Wayne talks about meaningless s**t when he raps, but he does have this uncanny ability to make meaningless s**t sound entertaining.
+With that being said, the only knock on Lil Wayne’s career will be that he doesn’t have enough songs like “Tie My Hands,” “Earthquake,” “Get Over,” or even “Trust Nobody” on his catalog.

-Much like I said about Eminem’s performance on Music To Be Murdered By two weeks ago (BTW, what’s up with all these rappers talking about some grim s**t as of late?), Wayne sounds like he’s completely in his element and having fun on Funeral.
-It’s almost like the pressure of dropping another classic Carter album has left his body, so now he can relax when he makes records… (Hmm..
-I wonder when Funeral II is coming out?)
+Much like I said about Eminem’s performance on Music To Be Murdered By two weeks ago, Wayne sounds like he’s completely in his element and having fun on Funeral.
+It’s almost like the pressure of dropping another classic Carter album has left his body, so now he can relax when he makes projects.